richardjharris/yomikun-database/notes/future_ideas.md

 than returning おち!
  - I think we currently do this (only messy romajise one part, not both) but need to check

+ - How much effort do we want to expend?
+How much of the database is xx-romaji?

 ## Importer module